Tommy Sands

 Thomas Adrian Sands (born August 27, 1937) is an American pop music singer and actor.
 Working in show business as a child, Sands became an overnight sensation and instant teen idol when he appeared on Kraft Television Theater in January 1957 as "The Singin' Idol".
 The song from the show, "Teen-Age Crush", reached No. 2 on the Billboard Hot 100 and No. 1 on Cashbox.

 Early life

-Sands was born into a musical family in Chicago, Illinois; his father, Ben, was a pianist, and his mother, Grace, a big-band singer.
+Sands was born into a musical family in Chicago, Illinois; his father Ben, born in Russia, was Jewish and was a pianist, and his mother, Grace Dickson, a big-band singer.
 He moved with the family to Shreveport, Louisiana.
 He began playing the guitar at eight and within a year had a job performing twice weekly on a local radio station.
 At the beginning of his teen years, he moved to Houston, Texas, where he attended Lamar High School and joined a band with "Jimmie Lee Durden and the Junior Cowboys", consisting of Sands, Durden, and Billy Reno.
 They performed on radio, at county fairs, and did personal appearances.
-He was only 15 when Colonel Tom Parker heard about him and signed him to RCA Records.
+He was 15 when Colonel Tom Parker heard about him and signed him to RCA Records.

 Career

+In 1957 Sands was featured on Hometown Jubilee on KTLA television in Los Angeles.